rmsrosa/booksjl-franklin-template/pages/style.md

 Those can also be tweaked as you like it, in [`_css/basic.css`](/css/basic.css).

-Important elements to notice are the colors, font sizes and background image set in `:root` and `html`.
+Important elements to notice are the colors, font sizes and background image set in `:root` and `html`, and the fontface for code blocks, set in `pre code kbd samp`.

-Another significant change is the font used in code blocks.
-It is currently set to [JuliaMono-Regular](https://cormullion.github.io/pages/2020-07-26-JuliaMono/).
-This is included in the repo.
-It you find that too heavy on RAM (it is about 2.4Mb; think of your readers), you are free to remove the `@font-face { ... }` block and remove `"JuliaMono-Regular"` from the `font-family` list of fonts defined for the `pre`, `code`, `kbd`, and `samp` elements.